 Information about the species that constitute the Italian marine and coastal biodiversity, in the three marine subregions, come in particular from scientific literature, rather than from systematic and institutional monitoring and reporting, except for the species listed in the annexes of the Habitat Directive and evaluated under MSFD.
-Therefore, at the moment there are no available assessments relating to distribution, biomass and annual/ sasonal variability relating to a single species for the entire sub region, but only locally, for individual cases.
+Therefore, at the moment there are no available assessments relating to distribution, biomass and annual/seasonal variability of single species, for the entire subregion, but only locally, for individual cases.
 In order to complete this report, it was therefore decided to refer primarily to the species listed in the SPA/BD Protocol Annexes, especially considering information contained in the SIBM manual "Protected species according to the SPA/BIO Protocol (Barcelona Convention) present in Italy" (Relini and Tunesi, 2009), although the species inserted with the latest updates are not described.
 Where appropriate information coming from other sources are also reported and citate.